 It also uses term identityCode.
 This is a code that identifies the DID controller that created by transactions.
-This code MUST be present and it SHOULD be unique. funding issuance rtwo next s
+This code MUST be present and it SHOULD be unique.

+A.2.1 DID Issuance Transaction

+The issuance transaction has one input and one output.
+The input spends the funding UTXO provided out-of-band by the issuance transaction creator.
+The UTXO spent by this transaction MUST contain enough funds to cover mining fees for this and two next transactions.

 The OTXO of DID issuance transaction MUST provide funds to cover mining fees for two next transactions.